su2code/su2code.github.io/_docs_v7/Container-Development.md

 SU2 v7 Docker Compilation Container
 SU2 source directory not found.
 Make sure to ...
 ```
 The containers we provide all feature entrypoint scripts, i.e. a script that is executed when the container is started.
 If no arguments are given, like in the command above, it just prints an error message.
 The arguments of the compile and test scripts are discussed [here](#using-the-scripts-to-compile-su2).
-If the image does not already exist locally, it will be pulled from docker hub.
-You can specify a tag by adding `:tagname` to the name.
-If none is specified, it will use `:latest` by default.
+Make sure to pull the image first, as explained above, or provide the full URL including a version tag, e.g., `ghcr.io/su2code/su2/build-su2:230704-1323`.
 Let us have a look at the most important arguments for the `docker run` command:

 - `-ti` (or `--interactive --tty`): Needed to provide input to the container (stdin) via the terminal.
 - `--rm`: Automatically remove the container when it exits (otherwise ressources (disk space) are still occupied)